project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ```

 ### 3. Run the installation using Helm.
-Install the Multi-Cluster-App-Dispatcher Controller using the commands below.
+Install the __Multi-Cluster-App-Dispatcher Controller__ using the commands below.
 The `--wait` parameter in the Helm command below is  used to ensure all pods of the helm chart are running and will not return unless the default timeout expires (*typically 300 seconds*) or all the pods are in `Running` state.

 Before submitting the command below you should ensure you have enough resources in your cluster to deploy the helm chart (*see Pre-Reqs section above*).
 If you do not have enough compute resources in your cluster you can adjust the resource request via the command line.
-See an example in the `Note` below.
+See an example below.

-All Helm parameters and described in the table below.
+All Helm parameters are described in the table at the bottom of this section.
 #### 3.a)  Start the Multi-Cluster-App-Dispatcher Controller on All Target Deployment Clusters (*Agent Mode*).
 __Agent Mode__: Install and set up the `multi-cluster-app-dispatcher` controller (_MCAD_) in *Agent Mode* for each clusters that will orchestrate the resources defined within an _AppWrapper_ using Helm.  *Agent Mode* is the default mode when deploying the _MCAD_ controller.
 ```